Free 15 Minute Consultation

 - 5.)
 You can receive the specialized treatment you are seeking with your therapist.
 Even though your therapist may not be paneled with your particular insurance, it will be more beneficial to your mental health to receive short-term treatment and pay out-of-pocket, than to use insurance, long-term, with a provider that is not trained in your particular concern.

-Cash, checks and all major credit cards are accepted as forms of payment.
+Checks, Debit Cards and all major credit cards are accepted as forms of payment.